Traffic safety camera pilot

 The pilot is the result of legislation from the state of Minnesota.

-The new law addresses issues of:
+The state law addresses issues of:

 • Fairness